assignments-sliit/oauthapp/README.md

-# OAuth App using Google & Facebook Auth APIs
-O-Auth App for SSD
+# Upload Files to Google Drive using OAuth